 On the other hand, full-time RVers need something more powerful and long-lasting.
 A standard size canister system provides long shelf life, good flow, and customizable design.
 For better flow and less cartridge change, you should opt for jumbo canisters.
 Either way, you can install a filtration system yourself.
 Make sure to buy a filter that is specifically designed for RVs for compatibility, safety, and effectiveness.

 There are plenty of water filters that you can purchase online and in physical stores.
-If you want a list of the best water filters for your rig, here is an articleOpens in a new tab. that I have written.
+If you want a list of the best water filters for your rig, here is an article that I have written.

 9. When All Else Fails: Take Your Rig For a Drive